ttsak/linux_disk_expand/README.md

 Please review the script source code and check that everything is as it should be!

-Make sure that your LVM partition resides on /dev/xvda5 and that your root volume group has the default <hostname>--vg-root name
+Make sure that your LVM partition resides on /dev/xvda5 and that your root volume group has the default hostname--vg-root name

 If you use xfs then you must comment the ext4 resize line and uncomment the xfs resize line (this has not been tested!)